Polydile/dile-components/docs/crud/ajax-form.md

 - **buttonSmall**: Boolean, where a value of `true` indicates that the button should be smaller.
 - **formIdentifier**: String, the identifier (ID attribute) of the form element provided in the slot, which contains the fields from which data will be retrieved or displayed.
 The default value is "form".
 - **setDataOnInit**: Boolean, if `true`, indicates that the component should use the object provided in the `data` property to populate the form fields upon initialization.
 This can be useful when you have an insert form that you want to prepopulate with specific values in the form fields.
-- **responseDataProperty**: String, the name of the property expected to be delivered by the web service with the response data.
-See the configuration section below for more details.
-- **responseMessageProperty**: String, the name of the property expected to be provided by the web service with the resulting operation message.
-See the configuration section below for more details.
-- **validationErrorsProperty**: String, the name of the property where the validation errors object is located.
-See the configuration section below for more details.
-- **apiConfig**: An object with a series of methods used to adapt the response data from the API used by the form.
+- **responseAdapter**: An object with a series of methods used to adapt the response data from the API used by the form.
 See the configuration section below for more details.

 ### Methods